 ★★★★ review by Jeremy Reviews Entertainment on Letterboxd

 A big surprise.
-Sleight is a well-acted, fun, and original movie, and while there are a couple predictable plot points, and it the ending is a bit rushed and anticlimactic, but as a whole I thought this was a great indie with an outstanding performance from Jacob Latimore.
+Sleight is a well-acted, fun, and original movie, and while there are a couple predictable plot points and the ending is a bit rushed and anticlimactic, but as a whole, I thought this was a great indie with an outstanding performance from Jacob Latimore.
 If this one is playing near you, definitely check it out.
 I have no clue why this is getting just okay reviews.

 ★★★★ review by bmaster4616 on Letterboxd